GoogleChrome/web.dev/src/site/content/en/blog/20things-pageflip/index.md

 ## Rendering

-Now that most of our logic is in place we`ll go through how to render the folding paper onto the canvas element.
+Now that most of our logic is in place we'll go through how to render the folding paper onto the canvas element.
 Most of this happens inside of the `render()` function, which is called 60 times per second to update and draw the current state of all active flips.